MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/broadcastjoin.md

 Broadcast join is an execution strategy of join that distributes the join over cluster nodes.
 This strategy is useful when the left side of the join is small (up to several tens of MBs).
 In this case, a broadcast join will be more performant than a regular join.

 > [!NOTE]
-> The query will fail if the left side of the join is larger than several tens of MBs.
+> If the left side of the join is larger than several tens of MBs, the query will fail.
 >
-> Run the following query to get the estimated size of the left side in bytes:
+> You can run the following query to estimate the size of the left side, in bytes:
 >
 > ```kusto
 > leftSide